Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

 Now we modify this proper edge-coloring to make it acyclic.
 It is important to note that any 2-colored cycle must pass through $v$.
 Further, it must use some edges $e_1,e_2,e_3,e_4$, where $v$ is the common endpoint of $e_2$ and $e_3$ and the common endpoints of edges $e_1$ and $e_2$ and of edges $e_3$ and $e_4$ are both 2-vertices (this follows from our construction of $\C_{good}$).
 Suppose that such a 2-colored cycle exits, say with colors $\beta_1,\beta_2$.
 One of these colors must be in $\C_{good}(v)$, since the 2-colored cycle did not exist before assigning these colors; say it is $\beta_1$.
 Suppose that a second such 2-colored cycle exists, with colors $\gamma_1,\gamma_2$; by symmetry, assume that $\gamma_1\in \C_{good}$.
 To fix both cycles, we swap colors $\beta_1$ and $\gamma_1$ on the edges incident to $v$ where they are used.
 We repeat this process until we have only at most one 2-colored cycle through $v$.
-Suppose we have one, with edges colored $\beta_1,\beta_2$ (and $\beta_1\in \C_{good}$); when we state the colors on edges of a thread, we always start with the edge incident to $v$.
+Suppose we have one, with edges colored $\beta_1,\beta_2$ (and $\beta_1\in \C_{good}(v)$); when we state the colors on edges of a thread, we always start with the edge incident to $v$.
 Now we look for some other thread with edges colored $\gamma_1,\gamma_2$ (and $\gamma_1\in \C_{good}(v)$) such that no thread incident to $v$ has edges colored $\gamma_2,\beta_1$.
 If we find such a thread, then we swap colors $\beta_1$ and $\gamma_1$ on the edges incident to $v$ where they appear, and this fixes the 2-colored cycle.
 Since $v$ is a parent in at most 35 bunches, at most 35 incident threads have edges colored $\gamma_2,\beta_1$, for some choice of $\gamma_2$.
 Further, for each choice of $\gamma_2$, $v$ has at most 35 incident threads colored $\gamma_1,\gamma_2$, for some choice of $\gamma_1$.
 Thus, at most $35^2=1225$ of these threads are forbidden.
-However, it is straightforward to check that $k-\card{\C_{good}(v)}\le 2000$ (in fact the difference is much smaller, but this is unimportant).
-Now we have the desired thread incident to $v$ since $d(v)-1225-2000>0$.
+Recall from above that $\card{\C_{good}(v)}\ge k-1575$.
+Now we have the desired thread incident to $v$ since $d(v)-1225-1575>0$.
 Thus, we can recolor the edge colored $\beta_1$ to get an acyclic edge-coloring of $G'$, as desired.